Preparing Your Home's Documents

-One of the most effective practices for ensuring a smooth and straightforward selling process in Summit and Park County is having all the essential documents and paperwork for the home prepared before the home is listed.
+One of our favorite practices for ensuring a smooth and straightforward selling process in Summit and Park County is having all the essential documents and paperwork for the home prepared before the home is listed.

-Having the home’s paperwork in place will allow quick responses to most inquiries buyers may have before an offer is made, while also assisting to create a calm and rhythmic selling process once the home has been placed under contract.
+Having the home’s paperwork in place will allow quick responses to most inquiries buyers may have before an offer is made.
+It also helps foster a smooth and uneventful selling process once the home has been placed under contract.

-Below is a list of common documents that Colorado Homes Real Estate recommends preparing before a home is listed.
+Below is a list of common documents that we recommend completing before a home is listed.

 HOA Docs – Login and Password

 Receipts for any significant repairs on the home

 Paperwork for any warranties with the home

 Furniture Inventory or Exclusion List

 Single Family Homes - Septic Pump and Inspection Report

 HOA Docs - For HOA Docs, the minimum docs to have are the Financials for the last 3 years, Board Meeting Minutes for the previous 3 years, Bylaws, Covenants, and disclosure of any known upcoming assessments.
 These are typically provided through a login and password on the HOA's website.